Successful brands are built on the foundation of an idea.

 We’re all familiar with the brand stories of Nike, Starbucks or Circ du Soleil.
 Whether they started from their tailgate or in a small marketplace in Seattle, the three have at least one thing in common: they had a unique positioning concept that set them apart.
 They are enduring because they have adopted a compelling idea that their competitors didn’t.
 They were all successful brands.

 When you develop a brand with a big idea, it helps everything else fall into place in support of something.
-The logo, tagline, color scheme, look and feel, and even the voice of your greeting, become easier to design, write, decide and select.
+The logo, tagline, color scheme, look and feel, and even the voice of your greeting stand out, become easier to design, write, decide and select.
 This is because the ‘what’ and the ‘how’ intersect to create something amazing.

 What’s My Big Idea?